Debugging and profiling tools

 Debugging with Chrome DevTools

 As with websites, you can use Chrome DevTools to gain insights into the JavaScript code of your app.
-With this tool, you can access the Console, Source, and Network tab when using dev clients.
+With this tool, you can access the Console, Source, and Network tab when using dev clients or Expo Go.

 You can use the Chrome DevTools on any app using Hermes.
 To open it, start your app and press j in the terminal where Expo was started.
 Once you have opened the Chrome DevTools, it will appear as below: